-The guidelines aim to clear up confusion on several issues, such as what medications to use during an anaphylactic reaction.
+The allergy guidelines aim to clear up confusion on several issues, such as what medications to use during an anaphylactic reaction.
 While antihistamines are still often used as the first line of defence, the experts stress that epinephrine should be the first medication administered.

-The guidelines discuss the efficacy of different allergy testing such as the skin prick test, blood test and the gold standard: the oral food challenge.
+The guidelines discuss the efficacy of different food allergy testing such as the skin prick test, blood test and the gold standard: the oral food challenge.